yochananscharf/carnd/README.md

 ![Annoitated Image][image2]

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. First, convert the images to grayscale.
+2. then apply Gaussian smoothing.
+3. The next step is to apply the Canny edge detection
+4. Create a masked edges image for region of interest.
+5. Run Hough on edge detected image
+6. Combine original image with lines

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by using the code

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+posted on the forums.
+I hope this is acceptable as I tried really hard doing my own and gave up for now.